pluswerk/php-dev/docs/xdebug.md

 You need to create a PHP->Server Config.
 chose a name you like or fallback to `_`.
 Add the Host `_` it is important that you use this exact Host. only with this Setting it will work in the newest PhpStorm version.
-Setup th path mapping like the marked line in the picture: `project files -> /app`.
+Setup the path mapping like the marked line in the picture: `project files -> /app`.

 ![PhpStorm Settings Php Servers][xdebug-setup]